 By Bryce C. Barros Guest Contributor

-This past Monday, May 11th, many in the southern Chinese Provinces of Guangdong, Fujian, Hainan, Hong Kong, Macau and Zhejiang, in addition to overseas Chinese communities in Taiwan and throughout Southeast Asia, celebrated the birthday of the Chinese patron goddess Mazu.
-Mazu, who’s name literally translates as the “Mother Ancestor (媽祖)” is the patron goddess that protects seafarers, fishermen, and sailors.
-This closely ties her with the Chinese in southern China and throughout Southeast Asia because the ancestors of many Chinese who were seafarers, fishermen and sailors of the Pacific Ocean.
+This past Monday, May 11th, many in the southern Chinese Provinces of Guangdong, Fujian, Hainan, Hong Kong, Macau, Zhejiang, overseas Chinese communities in Taiwan and throughout Southeast Asia, celebrated the birthday of the Chinese patron goddess Mazu.
+Mazu, whose name literally translates as the “Mother Ancestor (媽祖),” is the goddess that protects seafarers, fishermen, and sailors.

-The vast majority of Taiwanese are descended from seafaring Fujianese like Mazu’s brothers and father.
-With significant immigration from Fujian Province to Taiwan taking place in the 1600s, Mazu’s place within Chinese seafarers was cemented.
-Wherever these Fujianese settlers made home, temples, pagodas and shrines to Mazu followed.
-The Taiwan Strait remains a very volatile body of water and many Taiwanese connect to Mazu’s legend understanding their ancestors faced similar plights crossing the Strait.
+Wherever Fujianese settlers made homes, temples, and pagodas – shrines to Mazu followed.
+The Taiwan Strait in particular remains a very volatile body of water.
+Therefore many Taiwanese connect to her legend, by embracing the fact their ancestors faced similar plights crossing the Strait.

 Sign-Up For The Latest From TGNR